 Donna’s honest answer to my question regarding whether she was saved, revealed the fact that she was still in the process of being drawn to God.
 In her short time at the camp she was already a bit confused by the way people talked about Jesus.
 They spoke of Him as though He was actually there with them.
 Donna believed in God but thought of Him as an ethereal being up there somewhere.
 When she asked people why they spoke of Jesus in this way, they just smiled and said that she would find out, which did little to help.
 Little did she know the miraculous vision that God would give her in order to reveal the Truth to her.

 The following afternoon after we met and were engaged, Donna was in the little chapel for a meeting.
 People were being prayed for after the talk and although she had been prayed for, nothing had happened for her as it had for the others in the room.
 She was sitting in the front row of this small chapel and was too embarrassed to get up and walk out so she just sat there.
 There was an empty life-size wooden cross hanging on the wall in the front of the chapel and as she sat there looking at it, God gave her a vision.

 She saw Jesus nailed to the cross—so clearly that she felt that if she could have stood, she could have touched him.
-As she looked on, she noticed blood dripping from His hands and feet.
+As she looked on, she noticed blood dripping from His hands.
 Suddenly it was personally real to her that Jesus had died for her!
 She began to weep and couldn’t stop as she realized that Jesus had loved her enough to die for her, not just “the world” but her, personally.
 Later she recalled experiencing the feeling of being in a waterfall, only the waterfall was inside her rather than outside her.
 Afterwards she says she felt scrubbed clean on the inside.
 Nothing was the same again.
 She was a different person.
 Though she couldn’t articulate it clearly, she knew it was true!